KIGet/Portfolio/README.md

 ### Data Analytics:
  - [Housing Price Prediction](https://www.kaggle.com/kigett/housing-price-advregression)
  Predicting the house prices in melbourne based on several parameters.
-Created as a part of a  Kaggle Competition.
+Created as a submission to a Kaggle Competition.

 ### Machine Learning Projects :